mnavickas/Calendar/README.md

-@authors: James Muoghalu, Logan Ayer, Luke Weaver, Matthew Bauer This is a calendar for Software Engineering.
+@authors: James Muoghalu, Logan Ayer, Luke Weaver, Matthew Bauer

+This is a calendar for EECS 448: Software Engineering at the University of Kansas.

 ## Running